Skip to content

 » READ MORE: The Flyers weren’t just dominated in Game 1.
 Carolina wouldn’t fall for their baiting, and that’s a bad sign.

-Blake is no slouch on his own, leading the group in points in the regular season and ranking as one of the league’s best possession forwards during his two NHL seasons.
-With how well that line is playing so far in these playoffs, shutting them down will be a key point of emphasis for the Flyers moving forward.
+Blake led the group in points in the regular season and ranks as one of the league’s best possession forwards during his two NHL seasons.
+Shutting down that line will be a key point of emphasis for the Flyers.

 Noah Cates’ line often draws the Flyers’ shutdown defensive assignments, and he was on the ice for two of the Hurricanes’ three goals in Game 1.
 But their defensive game plan for those three is still a work in progress.